 Sucralose is derived from sugar through a manufacturing process that alters the chemistry of sugar.
 The result is an artificial sweetener with 0 calories, yet it’s 600 times sweeter than sucrose.

-I find it very interesting that Flinstones touts no high fructose corn syrup, yet it contains sorbitol as its second ingredient, which is manufactured from corn syrup.
+I find it very interesting that Flintstones touts no high fructose corn syrup, yet it contains sorbitol as its second ingredient, which is manufactured from corn syrup.
 I’ll let you make up your own opinion on that one.

 On the other hand, Hiya sweetens its vitamins with monk fruit extract and a touch of mannitol.